Chapter 2 - Tests, loops and functions#

 - \(C_3 = C_2(1 - α)\) in 3 thousand years

-We want to calculate the quantity of \(C14\) still in the sample after 25.000 years.
-Write a script which creates a range of \(C\) such that its first element C[0] is the initial amount, C[1] the amount after 1,000 years etc. The last element of the vector should contain the amount of \(C14\) after 25 thousand years. \(C_0 = 0.5\) kg, \(α = 0.117\).
-You can use the following script lines as a basis and complete them:
+We want to calculate the quantity of \(^{14}C\) still in the sample after 25000 years.
+Write a script which creates a range of \(C\) such that its first element C[0] is the initial amount, C[1] the amount after 1,000 years etc. The last element of the sequence should contain the amount of \(^{14}C\) after 25 thousand years. \(C_0 = 0.5\ kg\), \(α = 0.117\).
+You can use the following script lines as a basis for your script:

 ???